 - Example: If you’re out for a family dinner and order one THC-infused beverage, your entire bill will be taxed at 10%: your kids’ meals, ice cream, your spouse’s beer and everybody’s meals, everything.

 - CBD products will also receive a gross-receipts tax.
 Minnesota is the only state to consider and treat CBD as a controlled substance.
 CBD has been legal for years, why would we start taxing it at a higher rate than alcohol?

 - Increased gross-receipt taxes, CBD’s medicalization and limitations on the distribution of hemp products and adult-use canopy sizes all come down to access.
 The illegal market will be emboldened instead of diminished by making access to all products more complicated — and who is impacted most when access is reduced… marginalized communities.
 Access is meant to be increased, not limited.
-Specifically, CBD products have been a game changer for thousands of Minnesotans who’ve been helped with pain, anxiety, depression, inflammation, insomnia, and managing their ADHD and Autism and so much more.
-Now we will all need a prescription.

 - Social equity.
 Qualifications for social equity licenses and grants are so broad that they miss the mark in helping those most impacted by the criminalization of marijuana — Black and brown people.
 At a minimum, Black and brown businesses should receive a two- to four-week head start on receiving social equity grants and licenses and be prioritized in all outreach efforts.

 - Hemp is now regulated under HF-100 and by the new Cannabis Advisory Board.
 We believe small businesses and hemp farmers should be represented on this board.
 This legislation is about us but hasn’t included us, which needs to end.